shanemcbryde/tableau/README.md

 ## 📈 Key Findings & Insights

-The analysis reveals a strong correlation between customer churn and financial factors, suggesting that a portion of the customer base is over-extended and ultimately defaults on their service.
+The analysis reveals a strong correlation between customer churn and financial factors, suggesting that a portion of the customer base may be over-extended, leading them to discontinue their service.
 Key insights include:

 - **Churned customers pay more**
   On average, churned customers pay 22% more than retained customers and dedicate a 30% higher portion of their income to their service.
 This trend is consistent across all contract durations and service types.